zyf2008Neptune/CommonLibSSE-NG/README.md

 * `ENABLE_SKYRIM_AE`: For Skyrim SE versions post-AE (1.6.x).
 * `ENABLE_SKYRIM_VR`: For Skyrim VR.

-By default all three are enabled.
+By default, all three are enabled.
 Any runtime can be selectively disabled through CMake, by passing e.g.
 `-DENABLE_SKYRIM_VR=off`.
 Any combination of runtime can be used, as long as at least one runtime is enabled.
 Accessors for multi-targeting are still usable in selectively targeted builds, but member functions become directly accessible again if using only VR or using only non-VR.
 If using only a single runtime the functions which do dynamic lookup of the current runtime will bypass the dynamic lookup.

 #### Cases of Inaccessible Functionality in SE+VR
-There is a limited number of cases of some functionality not yet being available at all when using VR and non-VR in the same build.
-Various sub-classes of `RE::IMenu` include some virtual callback functions for event handlers in the menu.
-These currently do not become accessible due to the complexity of handling the level of ABI incompatibility in these classes.
-The missing functionality is generally irrelevant (these are only callbacks the menu registers with events, not sources of events themselves, and unlikely to be needed by plugin authors).

-The `RE::PlayerCharacter` class has extremely complex differences between SE/AE and VR, and the VR version has not been fully reverse engineered to the point of finding all of the same member variables.
-Development of accessors that work across both runtimes for this class is still a work in progress.
+Currently, there is full coverage of all VR and non-VR functionality in a combined runtime build, with the exception of the `RE::PlayerCharacter` class.
+This class has major differences in VR and has not been reverse engineered in VR to the extent it has in non-VR runtimes.
+Therefore, mods which depend on member variables of this class should remain on a "flatrim" build (indeed, since the members are not RE'ed on VR, even doing a separate VR build is currently not an option, until reverse engineering on this class advances).

 ## Build Dependencies
 * [Boost](https://www.boost.org/)